777arc/textbook/content/digital_modulation.rst

 Python Example
 *******************

-As a short Python example, let's generate QPSK in Python, at baseband, and plot the constellation.
+As a short Python example, let's generate QPSK at baseband and plot the constellation.

-Even though we could generate the complex symbols directly, let's start from the knowledge that QPSK has four symbols, at 90 degree intervals around the unit circle.
+Even though we could generate the complex symbols directly, let's start from the knowledge that QPSK has four symbols at 90-degree intervals around the unit circle.
 We will use 45, 135, 225, and 315 degrees for our points.
-But first we will generate random numbers between 0 and 3, then do some math to get the degrees we want, then convert to radians because that's what the sin() and cos() functions take.
+First we will generate random numbers between 0 and 3 and perform math to get the degrees we want before converting to radians.
+That's what the sin() and cos() functions take.

 .. code-block:: python